zachinjapan/my-gatsby-blog/content/blog/Higher Order Functions/index.md

 greetPerson("Fred", hello) // Hello Fred
 ```

-Not too scary after all.
+Not too scary, after all.

 You might have noticed that there are a few Array Methods that take functions as inputs.... well....
 that.....